ivs-kuleuven/platosim3/source/run_input.rst

    :align: center
    :width: 700

    **Fig. 9**: Zemax PSFs across the focal plane.
+Credit: C. Paproth.

 The following parameters are only applicable if ``Model = MappedFromFile``:

-  MappedFromFile/**Filename:** :guilabel:`Allowed values` Path to _`MappedZemaxPSFs` HDF5 file
+  MappedFromFile/**Filename:** :guilabel:`Allowed values` Path to _`Mapped PSF File`

-  Path to the file, relative to the project location, holding the location independent precomputed Zemax PSFs.
+  Path to the mapped PSFs in HDF5 format, holding precomputed Zemax PSFs.
 The most recent version of the precomputed PSFs can be downloaded from our :ref:`FTP server <run_input_data>`.

   MappedFromFile/**NumberOfPixels:** :guilabel:`Allowed values` :math:`> 0` pixel